 Catrin performed for FFIN DANCE during the 2012 tour of Connections being selected by Gary Lambert to perform in Synapsequence as a result of a student work placement period with the company.

-This is Catrin’s third season performing with the company: as well as directing her own piece of choreography that has been professionally commissioned after the work was initially witnessed as in independent project at Laban Bonnie Bird Theatre in July 2013.
+This is Catrin’s sixth season performing with the company: as well as directing her own choreography that has been professionally commissioned after the work was initially witnessed as in independent project at Laban Bonnie Bird Theatre in July 2013.
 Catrin has a keen interest in dance for film and has collaborated with Aoise Tutty and music label Autonomy, using this type of media to assist with her second commission d-cay for The Power of 3 Tour 2015.
-In this 10th season for the company, Catrin will be collaborating with company dancer Julian to make Memoir, a biographical duet.
+In the 10th season for the company, Catrin collaborated with company dancer Julian to make Memoir, a biographical duet.

 Julian Lewis – Rehearsal and class co-ordinator

 Julian graduated from Trinity Laban Conservatoire of Music and Dance in 2013 with a first-class honours degree.
 His performing career then began as a member of EDGE, the postgraduate dance company of London Contemporary Dance School.
 During this year, he performed in several works by renowned choreographers including Trisha Brown, Ben Wright and Yael Flexer across the UK, Italy, Portugal, Austria and Israel.
 Julian recently returned to London Contemporary Dance School to complete his masters degree, specialising in rehearsal direction.
 As part of this, he fulfilled the role of rehearsal director on Celebration Event – a project commemorating Merce Cunningham’s Centennial staged by Jeannie Steele, performed by final-year undergraduates.